Our Psychologists

 • Board Approved Psychology Supervisor

-Simonne is currently available on Tuesdays & Friday in Bondi Junction and Wednesdays & Thursdays in Earlwood.
+Simonne is currently available on Mondays, Tuesdays & Fridays primarily in Bondi Junction.

 • Caitlin Lord